 Epes is a tiny town located in the state of Alabama.
 With a population of 262 people and just one neighborhood, Epes is the 365th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Epes is generally considered to be a blue-collar town.
-39.05% of the Epes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Epes, you'll notice that it is more blue-collar than most other communities in America.
+39.05% of Epes’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Epes is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Epes who work in maintenance occupations (16.19%), sales jobs (15.24%), and management occupations (10.48%).

-Epes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Epes doesn't have a public transportation system that people use for their commute.

 The per capita income in Epes in 2022 was $15,670, which is low income relative to Alabama and the nation.
 This equates to an annual income of $62,680 for a family of four.
 Epes also has one of the higher rates of people living in poverty in the nation, with 55.12% of its population below the federal poverty line.